Giovanna was an SEN teacher and is constantly looking for ways to help parents with school-aged dyslexic children cope with school workloads

 The cold nights are drawing in, and so it’s time for soup.
-Here’s a recipe to one of my top 10 soups: delicious, authentic French onion soup.
+Here’s a recipe to one of my favorites: delicious, authentic French onion soup.
 It’s absolutely delicious, really warming, and extremely nutritious.

 It's also quite a filling dish and ideal for a special lunch when served with garlic bread and a tossed mixed salad.

 My auntie Francoise is from Paris, and she taught me her own recipe for French Onion Soup.
-Her big tip is adding the bay leaf, and leaving the seasoning till the soup is cooked.
+Her big tip is adding the bay leaf.

 It is worth knowing that onions are not just a useful flavouring to be eaten with things that are good for you.
 They have many nutritional benefits themselves.